This article can also be found in the Premium Editorial Download "Storage magazine: Expanding SANs: How to scale today's storage networks."

 Baudet, who has a data networking and telecom background, opted for a new kind of storage switch developed by Sandial Systems Inc., Nashua, NH.
 Called the Storage Control Engine, the switch has a time division multiplexing core that provides a measure of quality of service on top of typical director-class features.
 Each port can be assigned a minimum and maximum time slice of the backplane bandwidth.
 Bandwidth can be easily reassigned on the fly to accommodate specific circumstances.

 "I assign 70% of the switch bandwidth for certain apps," says Baudet.
 Their performance is guaranteed by the switch.
-Baudet says that a byproduct of the architecture is that he has
+Baudet says that a byproduct of the architecture is that

 Sandial's technology is proprietary.
 The company has no current plans to submit it as a standard, although it hasn't ruled it out either.